How Much Does It Cost to Start a Real Estate Investing & Rental Business in South Carolina?

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Real Estate Investing & Rental Business startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($72,000 median startup cost), South Carolina has comparable costs for a Real Estate Investing & Rental Business.
+South Carolina is one of the more affordable states for launching a Real Estate Investing & Rental Business, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($72,000 median startup cost), South Carolina offers lower costs for a Real Estate Investing & Rental Business.

 | State | Est. Cost | LLC Fee |